ecerroni/mongo-search-parameters/README.md

   },
   sort: 'name:desc',
   limit: 10
-  lean: true,
 }
-// the above query will find all users which names contain (case insensitive) 'Test' and age is greater than 21, sort them by name from Z to A, limit them to just 10 rows if more are returned while applying lean() mongoose method
+// the above query will find all users which names contain (case insensitive) 'Test' and age is greater than 21, sort them by name from Z to A, limit them to just 10 rows if more are returned

 export default async () => {
     const categories = await applySearchParams(User, { ...params });